leecardona/vscode-setup/README.md

 # vscode-setup
-Documentation of steps taken to setup Visual Studio Code development environment (Mac version)
+Documentation of steps taken to setup and use a Visual Studio Code development environment (Mac version)

+# Setup Steps
+Below are the steps required, *with some optional steps* , to setup a working VSC environment.
+These step are typically only performed once.

 ## Base Setup:
 - [X] Download Visual Studio Code (VSC) from https://code.visualstudio.com/